-- Timers also record the times on clipboard and pass these cards/sheets to the Runners.
+- Timers also record the times on clipboard and sheets to the Runners.

-- Typically, the bullpen is kept empty of coaches, parents and extra swimmers who are not yet called for their events.
-Crowd control is the most important aspect of the bullpen, and most bullpen volunteers are used to control.
+- Typically, the bullpen is kept empty of coaches, parents, and extra swimmers who are not yet called for their events.
+Crowd control is the most important aspect of the bullpen, and most bullpen volunteers are used to control it.

 - Overall, the Bullpen helps the young age groups to line up and get to the blocks for each event to give a consistent flow and to the meets.
 Bullpen volunteers and child runners work together to get swimmers to the correct blocks on time

-- Child runners: Responsible for helping swimmers move from the bullpen to the blocks
+- Child runners: Helping young swimmers move from the bullpen to the blocks

 Ribbons and awards